What can the movie, “Saving Mr. Banks” (2013)

 Stand true to what you know is your truth

 Strategy #1 Pondering: Do your decisions of which actions to take come easily?
-What is is that you are wavering on?
+What is it that you are wavering on?
 Do you vacillate on topics?
 Be bold and take a stand.
 When you do, your whole world will shift.
-You will find new doors open when you speak your truth and remember: stand tall as you do 🙂
+You will find new doors open when you speak your truth, and remember: stand tall as you do 🙂

 BUSINESS STRATEGY #2: COMPROMISE